Ray Holmes: Personal life

 After the war, he was a King's Messenger, personally delivering mail for Winston Churchill.
 After leaving the RAF in late 1945, he returned to journalism, joining his father's news agency covering Liverpool Crown Court for local and national newspapers.

 He had two daughters with Elizabeth before she died in 1964.
 In 1966, he married Anne Holmes and went on to have a son and a daughter.

 He provided eyewitness testimony of the Battle of Britain in the "Alone" episode of The World at War.

 In 1989, he published his autobiography entitled Sky Spy: From Six Miles High to Hitler's Bunker.

 Sixty-five years later, the wreckage of Holmes' Hurricane was discovered and excavated from the streets of London.
 The discovery was featured on the National Geographic Channel documentary, "The Search for the Lost Fighter Plane".
 Holmes also was mentioned in an episode of Battlefield Britain.

 He was awarded the Freedom of the Borough of Wirral in January 2005.

 He died on 27 June 2005, aged 90 at Hoylake Cottage Hospital after a two-year battle with cancer.
 He was buried in Rake Lane Cemetery, Wallasey.

+The Second World War Experience Centre (SWWEC) holds an audio interview with Ray Holmes, the interview conducted by John Larder on 23rd November 1996 - Interview 1857 - Length 3 hours.